Umuzi-org/tech-department/content/syllabuses/_index.md

   - WORKSHOP == instructor led event.
   - TOPIC == self study material
   - PROJECT == you know
-  - EXCERCISE == like a project but no deliverable.
+  - EXERCISE == like a project but no deliverable.
 Something the recruits should do to practice on their own

 - every topic, workshop and challenge needs to be linked to in this document
 - we need to make sure all the NCIT requirements have been dealt with before hitting the summative assessment